RegionMiner subtask: Annotation and Statistics

 (the default is your latest choice in the current session).

-Note that BED files critically depend on the underlying genome build,
+Note that files critically depend on the underlying genome build,

 which can be changed by selecting a different ElDorado version on the top right of the page